kokkos/kokkos-core-wiki/docs/source/quick_start.rst

 Quick Start
 ============

 This guide is intended to jump start new Kokkos users (and beginners, in particular).
-Kokkos Core is the foundation for all other Kokkos Ecosystem projects, and is readily usable in your own for performance portability.

 Download Latest and Build